COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

       And the manager wants to transfer tasks between staff members

-      Then the task will be transfered.
+      Then the task will be transferred.

 Implementing a "permission level" functionality aligns with the council's overall objectives to improve data security and access control.
 It allows managers to transfer task between staff members, edit permission level to users and user can only edit or view project progress across their own teams.
 The priority has been classed as "must have", as it is essential for the purpose of a goal tracking system, therefore it is crucial to the functionality of the application.